cyber-rhythms/cmu-10-708-probabilistic-graphical-models-spring-2019/completed-assignments/hw-2-my-sols/q2-vi/readme.md

 The contents of this directory are as follows:

 1. `environment.yml` - for users wishing to run the code in a conda environment.
-2. 'requiremnts.txt` - for users wishing to run the code in a Python virtual environment.
+2. `requiremnts.txt` - for users wishing to run the code in a Python virtual environment.
 3. `/scripts`